 Billy was processed under Operation Kids at Clark Air Base in the Philippines.
 He was then flown from Manila to the

-recent injury and because of his other physical impairments assumed it was inborn.
-Placed within a foster home, Billy waited
+injury and because of his other physical impairments assumed it was inborn.
+Placed within a foster home, Billy waited for a

-for a permanent sponsor.
-After several months passed, his paternal grandmother in New Jersey was located and informed
+permanent sponsor.
+After several months passed, his paternal grandmother in New Jersey was located and informed about his

 In September Billy was fitted with a single hearing aid.
 The damage to his right ear was too severe to correct.
 School officials,

-only did he have to adjust to mechanically amplified sound for the first time in his life, he had to do it while learning to
+did he have to adjust to mechanically amplified sound for the first time in his life, he had to do it while learning to communicate in

 When he was 14, he became increasingly depressed by the taunts of younger classmates, teasing him about his age and